sevvara/ethics_fall2025/_casestudy/03-activity.md

 ---
-title: "Activity"
-layout: single
+layout: page

-collection: casestudy
+title: "Lab: The 'Accept All' Reflex Test"
-permalink: /casestudy/activity/
+permalink: /activity/
-author_profile: true
-#nav_order: 3
 ---

 This interactive experiment tests your reaction time and decision-making when faced with different types of cookie banners.

-**The Hypothesis:** Research suggests that users do not read cookie banners; they merely react to visual cues. [cite_start]Dark patterns exploit this by making the "Accept" action significantly faster and physically easier to perform than the "Reject" action. [cite: 160, 161]
+**The Hypothesis:** Research suggests that users do not read cookie banners; they merely react to visual cues. [cite_start]Dark patterns exploit this by making the "Accept" action significantly faster and physically easier to perform than the "Reject" action[cite: 160, 161].

 ### Instructions
 1. Click **"Start Experiment"** below.